DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: Study I: Short-Term Study for Evaluating from the four design requirements

 (1) Experts observed a lack of detailed ingredient information and documentation, especially for compound dishes like Chinese-style food, where oils, seasonings, and cooking methods significantly affect nutrient content.
 For example, the official nutrition database used for estimations often failed to include many compound dishes, requiring experts to estimate ingredients separately without accounting for preparation methods, such as temperature and seasoning.
 This lack of detail led to inaccuracies in estimating micronutrients like potassium and phosphorus, as the types of vegetables or seafood can significantly influence these calculations but were difficult to distinguish from the images.

 (2) The experts valued the system's overall performance for daily dietary tracking, since the important nutrients, such as the macronutrients, calcium, and iron, have a relatively lower MAPE.
 While all nutrients are important, they noted that potassium and phosphorus, which showed poor performance, are typically less emphasized in general dietary analysis.
 Experts suggested improving the accuracy of magnesium, vitamin C, and sodium estimates and highlighted potential biases due to dish complexity and portion size estimation.
 However, higher accuracy was expected in clinical contexts where more precise nutrient intake is essential.
 In this context, the important nutrients depend on the purpose of conducting a nutritional analysis.
-For example, potassium and phosphorus are important to kidney patients.
+For example, potassium and phosphorus are critical to monitor in patients with chronic kidney disease, who often must strictly limit their intake of these minerals.

-\subsection{Study I.4: Comparative Analysis for \shortname with and without RAG (R2, R3)}
+\subsection{Study I.4: Comparative Analysis for \shortname with and without RAG (\textbf{R2}, \textbf{R3})}

 To demonstrate the effectiveness of the RAG module, we conducted a comparative analysis to explore the \shortname's performance on nutritional analysis and personalized dietary suggestions with (w/) and without (w/o) RAG, including (1) comparing the nutritional analysis results of \shortname w/ RAG (Study I.3) and w/o RAG, and (2) comparing the quality of dietary suggestions w/ and w/o RAG.